2kranki/libJ1939/README.md

 for a particular purpose, I would look to the receive side of the objects that I wrote.
 They should provide a solid foundation for any application.
 It would be quite easy to move from them from my C objects to C++, but be very careful.
+My C objects are based loosely on Objective C. Most of the extra routines are lightly used.
+However, I like this system, because I can trace through all the code if I want.
+Nothing is hidden as in C++.

-These small com- puters do not handle lots of malloc/free activity if you sup- porting vehicles traveling down the road.
+These small computers do not handle lots of malloc/free activity if you are supporting vehicles traveling down the road.
 I took great pains to allocate all my memory at the very beginning of execution as much as I could.
+If you are building a box that is controlling a car/truck, you certainly do not want the com- puter to throw up its hands, because memory got fragmented.

                 *** Temporary ***
 For those of you who have looked at my prior versions, I just